 Gerbera daisies can bring color to your bedroom with their beautiful flowers.
 At night these plants absorb CO2 and other toxins from the surroundings.
 This plant is considered suitable for people who are suffering from sleep apnea.

-Note: While growing indoors, choose south or west-facing window to place gerbera plant as adequate sunlight is essential for their optimum growth.
+Note: While growing indoors, choose a south or west-facing window to place gerbera plant as adequate sunlight is essential for their optimum growth.

 Check out how to grow Gerbera Daisies here!